spvinod1986/LearnJavaScript/README.md

 - Javascript uses garbage collection to find variable, objects that are no longer used and deallocates memory.
 - 2 kinds of String.
 1) string primitive and 2) string object.
 - Built in Javascript objects: Math, String, Date etc.

+## Functions
+- Functions are objects.
+Functions can be defined in 2 ways.
+1) Function declaration and 2) Function expression.
+- Hoisting: When Javascript engine executes a javascript code, it moves all function declarations to the top of the file automatically .
+Hence you can call the functions defined using function declarations even before they are declared.
+This is not possible in function expressions.
+- The scope of variable decalred using var is limited within the scope function and outside block.
+- var is one of the weirdest thing in JS we had for long time.
+Till ES6, var is the only way which is function scoped.
+From ES6 : let, const is introduced and it is block scoped.
+- Global variable declared using var keyword is attached to window object where as global variable declared using let keyword is not attached to window object.
+The problem here is, there is only one instance of window object in apps and if some external framework uses a variable declared in same name like ours then that variable can overwrite our variable.
+- "this" keyword- it references the object that is executing the current function.
+A function inside an object is called method. "this" inside method references the object. "this" inside function references global object (window in browser and global in node).